wp-plugins/responsive-tabs/readme.txt

 = Installation =
 1. In your WordPress admin panel, go to Plugins > New Plugin
-2. Find our Responsive Pricing Table plugin by WP Darko and click Install now
+2. Find our Responsive Tabs plugin by WP Darko and click Install now
 3. Alternatively, download the plugin and upload the contents of responsive-tabs.zip to your plugins directory, which usually is /wp-content/plugins/
 4. Activate the plugin